- Advantages of Agile

 Thirty years back, people lacked an understanding of information technology or automation.
 With the invention of the computer, the world started transforming rapidly.
 Taking into consideration the latest events, we have witnessed several changes, like, floppy disks to cloud storage, from a room full of computing machines to smartphones.
 All these improvements wouldn’t be achievable without innovation and technology.

 Talking about technology, every day, new technology is invented.
 Technology is not just associated with Information technology, it is relevant to business, government, hospitals, etc. Technology and software development go hand in hand.
 To be precise, software development is an essential component of technology.
 The software development process suggests dividing the software development work into various phases to enhance the design, project management, and product management.
 Another term related to software development is the software development life cycle.
-Software development life cycle, also known as SDLC, describes a process that encloses planning, developing, testing, and deploying software.
+The software development life cycle, also known as SDLC, describes a process that encloses planning, developing, testing, and deploying software.

 Software development has been revolutionized by Agile.
 Currently, agile principles underpin all agile development approaches and techniques.
 If these principles are applied accurately, the 12 agile principles assist to overcome several problems encountered on traditional projects like late delivery and quality problems.
 Agile is based on 4 fundamental values and 12 essential principles.
 While the agile values offer project managers and programmers a very general synopsis of what it implies to be ‘agile,’ and guide them through the agile process, the 12 agile principles provide instances of how agile should be enforced.
 The 12 agile principles underpin every thriving agile project and can enlighten even non-agile teams.
 They form an important element of any agile project management course.